 Why study Textile Design for Fashion and Interiors?

-The course encourages the student to develop creativity, within the broad and complex field of traditional and contemporary textile design, through intellectual enquiry and with aesthetic sensibility.
+Develop creativity, within the broad and complex field of traditional and contemporary textile design, through intellectual enquiry and with aesthetic sensibility.
 The course is supported by drawing workshops and underpinned with comprehensive knowledge of digital technologies.
-It has a strong studio culture in which students are inspired to express their design direction, exercising initiative and personal responsibility.
+We offer a strong studio culture in which students are inspired to express their design direction, exercising initiative and personal responsibility.

 The BA (Hons) students and Integrated Masters students work in parallel, sharing modules and parallel learning environments throughout the first two years and up until midway through the third year.
 At this year 3 midway point, the students on the two awards take different routes, the BA (Hons) students commence their final self-directed project leading to a degree show and the Integrated Masters students work at level 7 alongside other MA programmes.

 In Year One you start to cultivate your observation, thinking and drawing skills into your individual style.
 You begin to explore the field of textile design and it’s contextual framework.
 You learn skills in understanding colour, fabric, yarns, materials and dyeing.
-Supporting textile design, you engage in basic pattern cutting, sewing construction and digital design applications.
 Taught techniques in embroidery, print, knit and weave provide the foundation to your design development.

 In Year Two you start to explore your potential focus engaging with modules as a textile designer for either fashion or interiors, and begin committing to areas of textile specialisms.
 Your facility for thinking, writing and analysing is expanded through professional and contextual studies.
 To establish an understanding of your style and direction, you tackle a combination of projects looking at advancing textile techniques and understanding your career options, these include competitions, live briefs and exhibitions.